Jean-Étienne Championnet

-Jean-Étienne Vachier Championnet (/fr/; 13 April 1762 - 9 January 1800) was a French Army officer who led a Republican French division in several important battles of the French Revolutionary Wars.
+Jean-Étienne Vachier Championnet (/ˈʃæmpiəneɪ/ SHAM-pee-uh-NAY, /fr/; 13 April 1762 - 9 January 1800) was a French Army officer who led a Republican French division in several important battles of the French Revolutionary Wars.
 He became commander-in-chief of the Army of Rome in 1798 and of the Army of Italy in 1799.
 He died in early 1800 of typhus.
-His name is one of the names inscribed under the Arc de Triomphe, on Column 3.
+His name is one of the names inscribed on the Arc de Triomphe, on Column 3.